ProjectAT/uam/README.md

 You need Python >= 3.3 installed on your system.
 Then, install the requirements listed in the file requirements.txt.
-The easiest way to do this is to use pip (pip for Python 3):
+The easiest way to do this is to use pip (pip3 for Python 3):

 `pip install -r /path_to_uam/requirements.txt`